Supersoppan/Misc.-Projects/Bensin_scraping/README.md

 6) Press 'Create Task'
 7) Select 'Windows 10' in 'Configure for:' on the 'General' tab
 8) On the 'Triggers' tab, press 'New...'
-    i) Set 'Begin the task:' to 'At log on' ii) Tick 'Delay task for:' and set it to '30 seconds' iii) Tick 'Enabled'
+    i.
+Set 'Begin the task:' to 'At log on' ii.
+Tick 'Delay task for:' and set it to '30 seconds' iii.
+Tick 'Enabled'
-9) on the 'Actions' tab, press 'New':
+9) on the 'Actions' tab, press 'New'
-    i) In 'Action:' select 'Start a program' ii) On the line 'Program/script:' select the python version that you're using.
-Mine is installed at 'C:\Users\sleep\AppData\Local\Programs\Python\Python39\python.exe' iii) In 'Add arguments', add 'Bensin_Scraping.py'
+    i.
+In 'Action:' select 'Start a program' ii.
+On the line 'Program/script:' select the python version that you're using.
+Mine is installed at 'C:\Users\sleep\AppData\Local\Programs\Python\Python39\python.exe' iii.
+In 'Add arguments', add 'Bensin_Scraping.py'
-    iv) In 'Start in', add the folder where you stored 'Bensin_Scraping.py'
+    iv.
+In 'Start in', add the folder where you stored 'Bensin_Scraping.py'

 That's it!
 Everytime you start your computer, the scheduler will start Bensin_Scraping.py which will check if you've scraped that day.
 If you have, nothing happens.
 If it hasn't, then it scrapes which will take about 5-10 seconds and conclude by saying how many pages were collected.